webpagepro/assets_manager/README.md

 # assets_manager
 Asset Manager with QR Code Reader

 The application will enable any individual with a computer and/or mobile device (with a FREE QR Code Reader app installed) to manage their own personal or business database of hardware inventory (computer or otherwise).
-Automatically assigns unique ID's upon creating a QR Codes image from an external API.
+Automatically assigns unique ID's upon creating a QR Code's image from an external API.

 <b>Technologies</b>:<br>
 React<br>